Federal Consensus: History

 On June 12, 2019, it was announced that Roberto Lavagna (Consenso 19) and Juan Manuel Urtubey (Alternativa Federal), agreed to integrate a formula in which they would respectively be candidates for president and vice president, representing Consenso Federal.

 Vice presidential candidate Juan Manuel Urtubey is a lawyer and has served as university professor, deputy and governor of the province of Salta during different periods, between 2007 and 2019.
 For his part, Roberto Lavagna is an economist, diplomat, politician and professor, who served as head of the Ministry of Economy and Production of Argentina during the presidency of Eduardo Duhalde and then of Néstor Kirchner, during the period between 2002 and 2005.
 In 2007, he ran for Presidency of Argentina, under the An Advanced Nation coalition with the backing of the Radical Civic Union where he obtained the third place with 16.89% of the votes.
 He ran again as a candidate for president in the Elections of 2019, where he obtained 6.14% of the votes.

 Graduating in Political Economy from the University of Buenos Aires, in 1967, he was part of the Ministry of Economy during the last presidency of Juan Domingo Perón; he was Negotiator of the Argentina-Brazil Integration during the presidency of Raúl Alfonsín; Ambassador Extraordinary and Plenipotentiary to international economic organizations between 2000 and 2002; and Minister of Economy and Production during the presidency of Eduardo Duhalde, ratified in the post by President Néstor Kirchner in 2003, where he remained until 2005, being the official who remained the longest in that position since 1996.
 As Minister, he was the architect of Argentina's overcoming the 2001 economic crisis, promoted the lifting of the corralito in 2002 and managed the Argentine debt swap at the beginning of 2005.
 Part of his work experience has been gathered as author of different books related to integration, economy and the future of Argentina.

 Florencio Randazzo and Roberto Lavagna once again bet on an option outside the "crack" for the legislative elections.
 Teams of former ministers work together for legislative elections.
 But also with 2023 on the horizon, with the goal of building a competitive national force.

 Ideology

-Lavagna is an economist with moderate ideas and is in tune with the fatigue generated by polarization in a growing sector of society.
-He is a Peronist but he dresses, speaks and looks like a member of the Radical Civic Union.
+Lavagna is a Peronist and an economist with moderate ideas and is in tune with the fatigue generated by polarization in a growing sector of society.
 His nomination has the support of anti-Kirchner Peronism, sectors of radicalism dissatisfied with the government, and progressive forces such as the Socialist Party.